garvit3835/product-docs-feature/how-to-guides/cloud-services/gcp/connecting-to-secret-manager.md

 ![GCP Key Vault Architecture](../../../.gitbook/assets/gcp-secret-manager-architecture.png)

 Here, you will connect to a GCP Secret Manager from your DevBox.
-This can be done using any programming language API, but for this demo, we will use Python.
+This can be done using any programming language API, but for the scope of this document, we will use Python.

 ## Existing Key Vault